aaronmaynard/Create2/README.md

 >     psk="YOUR_PASSWORD"
 >     key_mgmt=WPA-PSK
 > }
+> ```

+Create a file named `ssh` with no extension - file content does not matter.

-Put the SD card into the Raspberry Pi - Booting the device will cause the file to disappear from the SD card's boot directory automatically
+Put the SD card into the Raspberry Pi - Booting the device will cause the files to disappear from the SD card's boot directory automatically.

-Create a file named `ssh` with no extension - file content does not matter

 From here you should be able to SSH into the device after establishing the IP address - username `pi`, password `raspberry`